Don1k1337/vue-typing-speed-checker/README.md

 ## Features

-- Specify the duration of the typing test (1, 2, or 3 minutes).
+- Set the duration of the typing test according to your preference (including 5, 15, and 30 seconds, as well as 1, 2, or 3 minutes).
 - Fetch random quotes from the Quotable API.
 - Start the typing test and see the quote to type.
 - Record your typing speed and accuracy.